How to Get a Loan Without Ruining Your Credit Score

 You should also avoid bulk applying for multiple loans at once, as too many “hard” credit checks in a short time can lower your score.
 Instead, compare your options first, then apply for the one that best suits your needs.

-If you’re concerned about a “hard” credit check, you may prefer Salad’s loan options, as we use Open Banking technology instead, to assess your financial situation.
+If you’re concerned about a “hard” credit check, you may prefer Salad’s loan options, as we use Open Banking technology in our initial assessment instead of using your credit score to assess your financial situation., to assess your financial situation.
 Rather than checking your credit score, we’ll determine your loan affordability based on your current income and spending obligations.

 Whichever company you apply with, you also need to make sure to fill out your application correctly and honestly to avoid delays or rejections.
 A careful and planned approach will keep your credit score safe while helping you get approved.